Joseph Parry: Return to Wales

 In August 1868 Parry and his family arrived in England, where he began a three-year study at the Royal Academy of Music under William Sterndale Bennett and Manuel Garcia.
 During his last year of study at the Royal Academy, Parry appeared before Queen Victoria three times, each time by her special request.
 The Queen made another request of Parry each time he appeared: that he perform only works he had composed.
 In 1871, Bennett convinced Parry to enter University of Cambridge for a degree in music.
 (Note: Bennett had an interest in this young musician as he had been an adjudicator for one of Parry's earlier compositions.)
 While at Cambridge, Parry became the first Welshman to take both the MusB and MusD there.
 After earning his bachelor's degree, Parry and his family returned to Danville, where he operated a school of music for the next three years.
-When Aberystwyth University established a chair for music, it was offered to Parry; he moved his family back to Wales, becoming the university's first professor of music.
+When University College Wales, Aberystwyth established a chair for music, it was offered to Parry; he moved his family back to Wales, becoming the university's first professor of music.
 (Note: Parry remained in Wales for the rest of his life.)